 Accountants for a flexible economy

-Aggregately, the Accounting profession offers more than $550 billion to the world’s economy.
-Many studies state that a high number of bookkeepers in a nation is associated with high GDP per capita and Human Development Index Scores, so constantly backing and strengthening the accounting and bookkeeping field contributes decisively to world economies.
+Accounting profession offers more than $550 billion to the world’s economy.
+Moreover, many studies state that a high number of bookkeepers in a nation translates to high GDP per capita and Human Development Index Scores.
+Hence, constantly backing and strengthening the accounting and bookkeeping field contributes decisively to world economies.

 Using their expert skills to urge pioneers to coordinate their associations toward accomplishing sustainable financial, social and natural growth.